PNDeb/pinenote-tweaks/pn_handbook/handbook_raw/docs/index.md

-# Debian Bookworm for the Pine64 PineNote
+# Debian Trixie for the Pine64 PineNote

+TOC:

+* Getting started
+* Troubleshooting
+* How do I...

 ## Introduction